vlcakx90/IronHelm/README.md

 # IronHelm
-## Command and Control framework in C# that I made to learn and have fun
+A Command and Control framework written in C#, consisting of a .NET Framework agent, ASP.NET teamserver, and  Blazor client.
+Configurable via a C2 Profile that details comm and build specifications.

 ![commanders](./Images/commanders.png)